Frybreadpapi/prework-study-guide/README.md

 ## Description

 - What was your motivation?
-My motivation is that I a
+My motivation is that I wanted to do something I feel like I would love.
 - Why did you build this project?
 I b=did this to get hands-on experience on how to build a website from scratch.
 - What problem does it solve?
 It solves all problems for people that like to read or for people that like to learn hands on!
 - What did you learn?
 I learned a lot about everything that study guide went over.